leocomsci/Donut/README.md

 # Donut

-##This is a repo for drawing a donut :D
+This is a repo for drawing a donut :D
+We have one python file here.